Slow Travel and Living in Palma de Mallorca

 In the spirit of slow travel, I sought to go south beneath the clouds, where the view is clearer.
 While I find the light jostling and clickety-clack of train travel most relaxing and preferable, this journey called for a touch of the practical.
 Practical because a train trip of this distance would mean juggling time-tables and incurring higher costs—fine for a grand European tour, but not so much for getting from point A to point B.

 Note: If you do opt to travel by train across the continent, give Railpass a look.

 The Rideshare Economy

 Here is where the rideshare or carpooling form of transportation comes in handy.
 I have used the rideshare for years in Europe, and while its still lesser known, millions of Europeans use the option regularly.
 Few online ridesharing service providers existed previously, but in recent years, two big ones have emerged and are vying for European domination.
-German based Carpooling and French BlaBlaCar are stepping up their campaigns to hook you up with a ride throughout the continent.
+BlaBlaCar is stepping up their campaign to hook you up with a ride throughout the continent.

 The ridesearch system is both simple and safe; it hosted by their websites, though the organization and payment is generally arranged and paid from the rider to the driver.
 Ridesharing, or “hitching” with others not only works out cheaper than trains and even many flights, it is green and supports the Sharing Economy concept.